 To replace a single tooth, a titanium implant post is placed inside of the jaw and given several months to heal.
 This process is known as osseointegration.
 After the implant is integrated, you’ll come back to our office to have a permanent restoration placed on top.
 We always use porcelain crowns for dental implants so you don’t have to sacrifice your appearance just to replace teeth.

-Do you need to several or all teeth in a given arch?
-With several dental implants throughout the arch, we can place a customized implant-retained denture designed to fit inside your mouth like a puzzle piece.
+Do you need to replace several or all of your teeth in an arch?
+With several dental implants throughout the arch, we can place a customized implant denture designed to fit inside your mouth like a puzzle piece.
 The result is a full or partial denture that offers a more stable fit and better longevity.
-You can replace either the top or bottom arch with your new restoration.

 Some patients may not initially be candidates for dental implants and will require preparatory treatments, such as bone grafting to strengthen the jawbone or periodontal therapy to treat gum disease.
 While these procedures are necessary to give your new teeth a healthy foundation, they will increase your overall treatment cost.